-FRRR has been a proud supporter of Community Foundations in rural and regional Australia.
+FRRR is a proud supporter of Community Foundations in rural and regional Australia.

 A Community Foundation is an independent philanthropic organisation working in a specific geographic area which, over time, builds up a collection of endowed funds from many donors in the community.
 It provides services to the community and its donors, makes grants and undertakes community leadership and partnership activities to address a wide variety of needs in its service area.